ferreirabreno/rogue-pong/README.md

 Here I implemented some patterns like the update method, game loop, double buffer rendering, command, and input handler.

-In class Game, all objects are initialized.
+All objects are initialized in Game class.
+So if you want to follow the code, start there.

 You can build using Gradle Task build.
 Running command `./grandlew build` in the project's root folder.